lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/bestPractice.rst

 Best Practice
 =============

-This section explains to library users best practice in creating new system models.
+This section explains to library users best practice in creating system models.
 The selected topics are based on problems that are often observed with new users of Modelica.
 Experienced users of Modelica may skip this section.